GabrielGust/dear.io/README.md

 # Start your WAMP / XAMPP

-# Go to the folder sqlscript and execute the script in PHPMyAdmin or MySQL Workbench
+# Go to the folder MySQLScript and execute the all the script in PHPMyAdmin or MySQL Workbench

 # After running all the script commands your database will be done